This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Graz is Austria’s second city, but it remains relatively unsung.
 Why?
 I’ll never know; this is one of my favourite places to visit in Austria.
 And judging by Graz’s accolades, I’m not the only one who thinks so.
 As well as being awarded UNESCO World Heritage Status for its Mediterranean-esque Old Town, Graz also holds a UNESCO City of Design title – showing how this sustainable city has two very different contrasting stories, cut in two by the River Mur.

-There’s plenty to enjoy while exploring the city, from the Styrian Armoury – the world’s largest – crammed with swords, protective gear and other weapons, to the Uhrturm (Clock Tower), which tells the city’s story of surviving the French invasion, the landmarks are aplenty.
+There’s plenty to enjoy while exploring the city, from the Styrian Armoury – the world’s largest – crammed with swords, protective gear and other weapons to the Uhrturm (Clock Tower), which tells the city’s story of surviving the French invasion, the landmarks are aplenty.
 But moments from these more obvious attractions, you’ll find a cluster of courtyards in multiple styles.
 One of my favourite things to do in Austria is to stroll between these little corners of calm, perhaps sipping a coffee or glass still fermenting Sturm wine from the surrounding Styrian countryside – you might even stumble upon a dance class in summer.
 Some, such as the magnificent Italian-inspired Grazer Landhaus, are grander than others, but each little pocket has its own charm.

 Once you’ve had your fill of courtyard culture, be sure to explore Graz beyond the Old Town.
 From the Murinsel, a river-crossing bridge that doubles as an art venue, to the modern art gallery nicknamed the ‘Friendly Alien’, Graz’s design credentials are serious – and that’s before you start diving into the vintage stores and boutiques of the up-and-coming Gries and Lend districts.
+Oh, and it’s also one of Europe’s best food destinations, too.

 Ride the breathtaking Semmeringbahn railway